amastaneh/music-my-home/release/lyrics-en.md

 ## [Spoken Intro]

-Rise — break free from night’s hard chain,
+Rise from the grip of night,
-Shatter the spell of shadow’s reign.
+Break the spell of deep darkness.

-This is the end of all this black,
+This is the end of the long night,
-The homeland’s dawn is breaking back.
+The dawn of the homeland begins.

-Ignite the Simorgh’s wings on fire,
+Burn a feather of the Simorgh,
-Tear sorrow out from root and mire.
+Uproot suffering from its very core.

-The white light waits beyond this ridge,
+Pure light rises behind the mountain,
-Dawn, in the homeland’s blood, is writ.
+In the blood-red dawn of the homeland.

 ---